ivmai/bdwgc/docs/simple_example.md

 ### Other platforms

-On non-Unix, non-Linux platforms, the collector is usually built by copying the appropriate makefile (see the platform-specific README in `docs/platforms` folder in the distribution) to the file `Makefile`, and then typing `make` (or `nmake` or ...).
+The old way, probably suitable for ancient platforms, is to build the collector by copying the appropriate makefile (e.g., `Makefile.direct` file, see the platform-specific `README` in `docs/platforms` folder in the distribution) to the file `Makefile`, and then typing `make` (or `nmake` or similar).
 This builds the library in the source tree.
 You may want to move it and the files in the include directory to a more convenient place.

 If you use a makefile that does not require running a configure script, you